WSET® Level 4 Diploma in Wines & Spirits

 Next Launch Date & Registration:

-For class dates and times, please download the Candidate Agreement June 2018 or contact Shannon Crowley-Avella at Shannon@americanwineschool.com
+For class dates and times, please contact Shannon Crowley-Avella at Shannon@americanwineschool.com

-The WSET® Level 4 Diploma in Wines & Spirits launch day in Chicago is scheduled for Saturday, June 2nd from 11am-4pm.
+The WSET® Level 4 Diploma in Wines & Spirits launch day in Chicago is scheduled for Saturday, Jan 19th, 2019 from 11-4pm.

 Candidate check list: